jamesturk/scrapeghost/docs/index.md

 # About

-`scrapeghost` is an experimental library for scraping websites using OpenAI's GPT APIs.
+`scrapeghost` is an experimental library for scraping websites using OpenAI's GPT API.

 The library provides a means to scrape structured data from HTML without writing page-specific code.